kilpkonn/msc-thesis/main.typ

 (todo!(), todo!())
 ```]
 If there are only a few possibilities to come up with a solution, then showing them all isn't a problem.
-However, it is quite common for type constructors or functions to take multiple arguments.
+However, it is quite common for constructors or functions to take multiple arguments.
-As the number of terms increases exponentially relative to the number of arguments a function/type constructor takes, the number of suggestions grows very fast.
+As the number of terms increases exponentially relative to the number of arguments a function/constructor takes, the number of suggestions grows very fast.
 As a result, quite often, all the results don't even fit on the screen.
 In @second-iter-bfs, we will introduce an algorithm to handle this case.
 For now, it is sufficient to acknowledge that fully traversing the search space to produce all possible terms is not the desired approach, and there is some motivation to cache the easy work to avoid the hard work, not vice versa.